UK Study Tours

 Winchester Round Table

-Welcome on a student tour to Windsor, Eton and Winchester.
+Welcome on a student tour to Windsor and Winchester.

-On this tour we will visit Royal Windsor to see the favourite home of the Queen where she lives most weekends in the magnificient Windsor Castle (extra charge for entrance).
+On this tour we will visit Royal Windsor to see the favourite home of the Queen where she lives most weekends in the magnificent Windsor Castle (extra charge for entrance).
 Eton College is over the other side of the River Thames and is one of the best schools in the UK.
-We will take you on a walking tour to see the sights of both places then free time for lunch or visiting the Castle.
+We will take you on a walking tour then you have free time for lunch or visiting the Castle.

-After lunch about 1.30pm we will depart to Winchester arriving about 2.30pm for a walking tour of up to an hour showing you Britains oldest public school (Winchester College), one of the largest and best Cathedrals Europe (free entry on Sunday or small charge on Saturday) and the former home of author Jane Austen (no entry allowed).
-We will finish the tour at the Great Hall (part of the Winchester Castle and free entry) which once ruled England and was the Capital and centre of political and royal power about a thousand years ago before it changed to London.
+After lunch about 1.30pm we will depart to Winchester arriving about 2.30pm for a walking tour of up to an hour showing you Britains oldest public school (Winchester College), one of the largest and best Cathedrals in Europe (free entry on Sunday or small charge on Saturday) and the former home of author Jane Austen (no entry allowed).
+We will finish the tour at the Great Hall (part of the Winchester Castle) which once ruled England and was the Capital and centre of political and royal power about a thousand years ago before it changed to London.

 You will have free time from 3.30pm until about 5.30pm departure time arriving home by early evening (approx 7pm).